Rust enum-match code generation

 Experiment in the Compiler Explorer

-Experiment in the Compiler Explorer with the code in this post.
-Change the Number enum to use 32-bit types as shown below.
-The enum discriminator field is 32-bit.
+Experiment with the code in this post in the Compiler Explorer.
+Change the Number enum to 32-bit types, as shown below.
+The enum discriminant field is 32-bit.

 pub enum Number {